 Jump to:

-With just a few pantry staples and a block of tofu, you can make the most delicious tangy, sweet, and savory balsamic tofu that pairs perfectly with just about anything!
+With just a few pantry staples and a block of tofu, you can make the most delicious tangy, sweet, and savory tofu that pairs perfectly with just about anything!

 See recipe card for quantities.